shobish/zing-app/packages/litecms/employee/install.md

 # Installation

-The instructions below will help you to properly installand run the generated package to the lavalite project.
+The instructions below will help you to properly install the generated package to the lavalite project.

 ## Location